 RBGE offers collections-based biodiversity research opportunities across a wide spectrum of organisms and geographical regions.
 This diversity, coupled with the RBGE’s world-leading research in different continents, provides an unrivalled masters programme in plant biodiversity.

-This programme is full-time and consists of two terms of lectures, practicals, workshops and investigations, followed by a four-month research project.
+This programme is full-time and consists of two semesters of lectures, practicals, workshops and investigations, followed by a four-month research project.
 The programme includes a two-week field course in a tropical country (recently Belize).

 The programme is delivered mainly at RBGE but also at the University’s King’s Buildings campus.
 There are no optional elements to the programme – all courses are compulsory.